 By giving their brand updated and attractive new packaging and adding more variety to their offerings, Tesco was able to bring the products to life again and compete with similar retailers in the market.

-As business owners, we want customers to remember us, recommend us, and to come back next time they need the services we provide.
-If your brand doesn’t stand out among competitors, you might get passed over for a brand that has a more memorable reputation — or a more eye-catching logo.
+As a business, you want customers to remember you, and recommend you.
+If your brand doesn’t stand out among competitors, you might get passed over for a brand that has a more memorable reputation—or a more eye-catching logo.

 Duolingo is a company that has taken a new approach to teaching languages.
 Where competitors are stiff and practical (not to mention expensive), Duolingo is bright, playful, and free!

 Duolingo wants to make learning fun, and this message shines in their new logo.
-Their updated color scheme stands out with its lime green lettering, and the redraw of their owl logo has made him cuter than ever.
+Their updated color scheme stands out with its lime green lettering, and the redraw of their owl logo has made him more realistic and relatable.